Bob Reid (businessman)

 Sir Robert Paul Reid (1 May 1934 – 28 May 2025) was a British businessman who was chief executive of Shell from 1985 to 1990 and chairman of the British Railways Board from 1990 until 1995.

 Early life and education

-Reid was born in Cupar, Fife on 1 May 1934, the son of William Reid, a butcher, and Elizabeth (nee Paul).
+Reid was born in Cupar, Fife on 1 May 1934, the son of William Reid, a butcher, and Elizabeth (née Paul).
 When he was nine years old, an accident involving a mincing machine in his father's shop resulted in the loss of his right hand.

 He studied political economy and modern history at the University of St Andrews, graduating in 1956.

 Career

 In 1956 he joined Shell as a management trainee.
 He worked for the company in Malaysia, Nigeria and Kenya before returning to Nigeria as managing director from 1970 to 1974.
 He later served in Thailand and Australia.
 In 1983 he became the company's coordinator for supply and marketing in London.
 He served as chairman and chief executive of Shell UK from 1985 to 1990.